andreykurenkov/andreykurenkov.github.io/writing/_posts/2016-1-13-organizing-my-emails-with-a-neural-net.md

 </figure>

 How about that!
 The neural net can predict categories that are right 94% of the time.
+Though, most of that is due to the large feature set - a better comparison classifier (scikit-learn's [Passive Aggressive classifier](http://scikit-learn.org/stable/modules/generated/sklearn.linear_model.PassiveAggressiveClassifier.html#sklearn.linear_model.PassiveAggressiveClassifier.fit)) itself gets 91% on the same exact data.
 I don't know if few people use categories in gmail, but if it really is this easy to make a classifier that is right most of the time, I would really like it if gmail indeed had such a machine-learned approach to suggesting a category for each email for one-click email organizing.
 But, for now, I can just feel nice knowing I managed to get a 20% improvement over my last attempt at this, and improve neural net performance from the F it got last time I tried to the A it receives now.